 Often, humor bubbled to the surface in difficult situations.
 I remember during a tense soccer game in Kansas City, a belligerent parent began directing homosexual slurs at one of Jacob’s teammates.
 When the ball went out of bounds near the hostile parent, Jacob waved the teammate aside and took the throw-in.
-Passing close by the parent, Jacob grinned broadly.
-The dad called him a “faggot!”
-Jacob responded, “I bet you didn’t make any teams when you were a kid,” and hurled the ball downfield.
-The dad sputtered “Fuck you!” as Jacob trotted away.
+Passing close by the parent, Jacob grinned broadlly.
+He looked over his shoulder and said to the belligerent parent, “I bet you didn’t make any teams when you were a kid,” then hurled the ball downfield.
+The dad sputtered obscenities as Jacob trotted away.

 In the midst of the difficult divorce between his mom and me, Jacob would often turn to humor.
 After he and his sister Annie moved in with me, it was often Jacob who chided me about a messy house when company was coming over.
 Indeed, it was an act of great acceptance that my two children, orderly and neat, were able to live with their slob of a father.